databricks/scala-style-guide/README.md

 ### <a name='perf-private'>private[this]</a>

 For performance sensitive code, prefer `private[this]` over `private`. `private[this]` generates a field, rather than creating an accessor method.
-In our experience, the JVM JIT compiler cannot always inline `private` field accessor methods, and thus it is safer to use `private[this]` to ensure no virtual function call for accessing a field.
+In our experience, the JVM JIT compiler cannot always inline `private` field accessor methods, and thus it is safer to use `private[this]` to ensure no virtual method call for accessing a field.
 ```scala
 class MyClass {
   private val field1 = ...